abhatia1176/flogo-extensions/function/README.md

-# flogo-extensions
+# Custom Functions
-Set of Custom extensions for Project Flogo
+Set of Custom Functions for Flogo Enterprise and Flogo on TCI.

 ## How to install Custom Functions:
+The steps below uses array function group as an example, but steps remain the same for any category.

 1. To install array functions, there are two options: